-D. Funding Opportunity Numbers: FR-5100-N-12; OMB Approval Number is 2528-0206.
+D. Funding Opportunity Numbers: FR-5100-N-10; OMB Approval Number is 2528-0235.

-E. Catalog of Federal Domestic Assistance (CFDA) Number: The CFDA Number for this program is 14.515.
+E. Catalog of Federal Domestic Assistance (CFDA) Number: The CFDA Number for this program is 14.520.

 F. Dates: The application deadline date is May 23, 2007.
-Applications must be received and validated by Grants.gov by 11:59:59 p.m. eastern time on the deadline date.
+Application must be received and validated by Grants.gov by 11:59:59 p.m. eastern time on the deadline date.
 Please be sure to read the General Section for electronic application submission and receipt requirements.

-Ĝ. Additional Overview Content Information:
+G. Additional Overview Content Information:

-1. Purpose of the Program.
-To assist Alaska Native/Native Hawaiian Institutions (AN/NHI) of higher education expand their role and effectiveness in addressing community development needs in their localities, including neighborhood revitalization, housing, and economic development, principally for persons of low and moderate income, consistent with the purposes of Title I of the Housing and Community Development Act of 1974, as amended.
+1. Purpose of the Program: To assist Historically Black Colleges and Universities (HBCU) to expand their role and effectiveness in addressing community development needs in their localities, including neighborhood revitalization, housing and economic development, principally for persons of low- and moderate-income consistent with the purposes of Title I of the Housing and Community Development Act of 1974, as amended.

-2. Award Information.
-In Fiscal Year (FY) 2007, approximately \$2.9 million has been made available for this program by the Revised Continuing Appropriations Resolution, 2007 (Pub.
-L. 110-5; approved February 15, 2007) and an additional \$36,048 in carryover funds.
-An applicant can request up to \$800,000 for a three-year (36 months) grant performance period.
+2. Award Information: In Fiscal Year (FY) 2007, approximately \$8.9 million has been made available by the Revised Continuing Appropriations Resolution, 2007 (Pub.
+L. 110-5; approved February 15, 2007), of which up to \$1 million has been allocated to provide technical assistance and an additional \$22,275 in carryover funds.
+An applicant can request up to \$600,000 for a three-year (36 months) grant performance period.
+In order to ensure that institutions that have never received a HUD HBCU Program grant (First Time HBCU applicants) receive awards in this competition, approximately \$1.8 million will be made available to fund First Time HBCU applicants.
+In addition, approximately, \$6.1 million will be made available to fund Previously Funded HBCU applicants.
+If funding designated for First Time HBCU applicants remains after all eligible First Time HBCU applicants are awarded, the remaining funds will be made available to fund eligible Previously Funded HBCU applicants.